 Step 5 Tick the deleted Android photos and videos and click Recover to save the files on your computer.
 Then you can transfer the photos and videos back to your Android phone.

 That's how to recover deleted files on Android without root.
-If you have any problem in SMS, photos or videos data recovery with no root, leave your question below.
+If you have any problem in SMS, photos or video data recovery with no root, leave your question below.